chaplinjs/chaplin-boilerplate/README.md

 Copy the contents of this folder to the document root of your favorite webserver.

+If you don’t have any, [pushserve](https://github.com/paulmillr/pushserve) is a suggested http server with simple syntax and HTML5 pushState support.
+Install it with nodejs package manager: `npm install -g pushserve` and then launch `pushserve`.

 Visit `index.html` in your browser.
 If everything is running correctly you will see a 'Hello World!' message render.

 This repository also contains a recent built of the Chaplin library in `js/vendor/chaplin-*.js`.